-n r 1
+•

 Band Prefix Band Number Comb.
 L - R Age Wing Weight Cond.
 Nest No. Egg # Grid Comment Recap.
 (Y/N)

 -

 -

 -

 -

 -

 -

 -

 -

 -

 -

 -

 -

 -

 -

 -

 -

 -

 -

 -

 -

 -

 -

 Band Prefix Band Number Comb.
 L - R Age Wing Weight Cond.
 Nest No. Egg # Grid Comment Recap.
 (Y/N)

-Appendix C. Summary of the status of the California least tern and western snowy plover at properties of the San Diego Unified Port District and San Diego County Regional Airport Authority in 2018.
+Appendix C. Summary of the status of the California least tern and western snowy plover at properties of the San Diego Unified Port District and San Diego County Regional Airport Authority in 2019.

-Potential nesting sites of the endangered California least tern and western snowy plover were prepared prior to mid-April at Lindbergh Field - San Diego International Airport, D Street Fill, and Chula Vista Wildlife Reserve; and monitored from mid-March through August 2018, by Robert Patton, Elizabeth Copper, Jennifer Jackson, Lea Squires, Thomas Myers, Matt Sadowski, and Monica Alfaro.
-Janne Torres of Environment for the Americas assisted in monitoring, Mayra Garcia and staff of SDIA Environmental Affairs assisted at Lindbergh Field, and Brian Collins and Edward Owens of Sweetwater Marsh NWR assisted at D Street Fill.
+Potential nesting sites of the endangered California least tern and western snowy plover were prepared prior to mid-April at Lindbergh Field - San Diego International Airport, D Street Fill, and Chula Vista Wildlife Reserve; and monitored from mid-March through August 2019, by Robert Patton, Elizabeth Copper, Jennifer Jackson, Lea Squires, Thomas Myers, and Matt Sadowski.
+Mayra Garcia and staff of SDIA Environmental Affairs assisted at Lindbergh Field, and Brian Collins and Edward Owens of Sweetwater Marsh NWR assisted at D Street Fill.

-Least terns were observed from 28 March through 23 July 2018 at and adjacent to properties and facilities of the San Diego Unified Port District.
-At the three Port District and San Diego County Regional Airport Authority sites, 211 nests were established from 8 May to 3 July.
-At least 32 to 39 young are estimated to have fledged from the sites, with productivity limited primarily by predation but also by unexplained mortality suspected to be related to locally reduced prey availability.
-Other limiting factors included nest abandonment, most likely related to disturbances from predators.
+Least terns were observed from 10 April through 17 August 2019 at and adjacent to properties and facilities of the San Diego Unified Port District.
+At the three Port District and San Diego County Regional Airport Authority sites, 189 nests were established from 1 May to 13 July.
+At least 20 to 22 young are estimated to have fledged from the sites, with productivity limited primarily by predation but also by nest abandonment and by unexplained mortality suspected to be related to locally reduced prey availability.
+Average clutch size at each site was among the lowest recorded.